thybzi/stylco/README.md

 ### Configuration ###
 Stylco is configured with a file called `.stylcorc` put in your project's document root.
 It must contain *valid JSON*.

-Note that any value set in your file will override the default one *entirely*, including complex values such as `files` and `file_write_options`.
+Note that any value set in your file will override the default one *entirely*, including complex values such as `files`.

 #### basedir ####